-1.1.1 The Board of Directors has ensured that shareholders have access, in a timely manner, to the information required for exercising their rights.
-Yes
+R 1.1.1 The Board of Directors has ensured that shareholders have access, in a timely manner, to the information required for exercising their rights.
+Yes companies.

-1.1.2 The Company follows the "one share - one vote" principle No
+R 1.1.2 The Company follows the "one share - one vote" principle

 Each of the Company's ordinary shares ensures one voting right.
-In keeping with the stipulations of the Company's Bylaws, voting rights depend specifically on the size of the shareholding.
+In keeping with the stipulations of the Company's Articles of Association, voting rights depend specifically on the size of the shareholding.

-1.2.8 The Company ensures that owners may participate in the General Meeting if they meet the same conditions.
+R 1.2.8 The Company ensures that owners may participate in the General Meeting if they meet the same conditions.

+R 1.2.9 Only those issues may be put on the General Meeting's agenda that are accurately defined and described.

+The draft resolutions comprised the recommendation of the Supervisory Board and included a detailed explanation of the effects that the decision would have if taken.

+R 1.2.10 Shareholders' comments and addenda to the agenda items were published no later than two days before the General Meeting.
 Yes

-1.2.9 Only those issues may be put on the General Meeting's agenda that are accurately defined and described.
+R 1.3.8 Comments made in respect of the agenda items of the General Meeting were available to the shareholders no later than at the time of registration.
 Yes

-The resolution proposals comprised the recommendation of the Supervisory Board and included a detailed explanation of the effects that the decision would have if taken.

-1.2.10 Shareholders' comments and addenda to the agenda items were published no later than two days before the General Meeting.
-Yes

-1.3.8 Comments made in respect of the agenda items of the General Meeting were available to the shareholders no later than at the time of registration.
-Yes

 Written comments in respect of the agenda items were published two working days before the General Meeting.

+R 1.3.10 The election and recall of senior officers is made in a separate resolution in respect of each person.

+R 2.1.1 The tasks of the Board of Directors include those specified in point 2.1.1.
 Yes

-1.3.10 The election and recall of senior office-holders is made in a separate resolution in respect of each person.
+R 2.3.1 The Board of Directors held meetings at pre-specified, regular intervals.
 Yes

-2.1.1 The tasks of the Board of Directors include those specified in point 2.1.1.
+The Supervisory Board held meetings at pre-specified, regular intervals.
 Yes

-2.3.1 The Board of Directors held meetings at pre-specified, regular intervals.
-Yes

-The Supervisory Board held meetings at pre-specified, regular intervals. $\underline{\rm Yes}$